395110n/CSUY3083Project/README.md

 	Implement return button and show the satisfied rows.

 4. implement 'host' roles
+	based on permission, each page should leave a concole that could input sql commands and change tables

 	For each table should allow insert, modify users